John Horne (botanist)

 John Horne FLS (1835–1905) was a Scottish botanist.
 He served as director of the Botanic Gardens of Pamplemousses, Mauritius.

 The Sapindaceae genus Hornea is named after Horne.

 Life

 Horne was born in Lethendy, Perthshire, Scotland.
-He worked at Kew in 1859–1860 and at the Botanic Gardens Mauritius 1861–1891, serving as Director from 1877 onward.
+He worked at Kew in 1859–1860 and at the Botanic Gardens in Mauritius 1861–1891, serving as Director from 1877 onward.

 He collected plants in Mauritius and the Seychelles.

-On his transfer to Fiji, Arthur Gordon hand-picked a retinue of officials to accompany him, including Horne, who moved to Fiji a year after Gordon, in 1876.
+Upon his transfer to Fiji, Arthur Gordon hand-picked a retinue of officials to accompany him, including Horne, who moved to Fiji a year after Gordon, in 1876.

 Horne died in Jersey in the Channel Islands on 16 April 1905.